 We didn’t need much encouragement to get us to The Broken Spoke, Austin’s famous honky tonk country dance hall.
-Getting me on the dance floor, however, was another thing, and involved a bit of trickery on the part of Rusty Irons, who had brought us here.
+Getting me on the dance floor for some Texas Two Step, however, was another thing, and involved a bit of trickery on the part of Rusty Irons, who had brought us here.

 It’s not that I didn’t want to learn how to dance the Texas Two Step, the local dance of choice.
 I did.
 And I was thrilled to bits to find out they offered nightly lessons, taught by Terri, the petite daughter of The Broken Spoke’s owner, James White.